eastgenomics/eggd_conductor/README.md

 In addition, a GitHub repository containing full production config files may be found [here](https://github.com/eastgenomics/eggd_conductor_configs).

-Config files are expected to be stored in a given directory in DNAnexus (`ASSAY_CONFIG_PATH` from  `-iEGGD_CONDUCTOR_CONFIG`), and the default behaviour if a config file is not specified at run time is the search this directory and use the highest version config file for each `assay_code` (detailed below).
+Config files are expected to be stored in a given directory in DNAnexus (`ASSAY_CONFIG_PATH` from  `-ieggd_conductor_config`), and the default behaviour if a config file is not specified at run time is the search this directory and use the highest version config file for each `assay_code` (detailed below).

 As the config file is a JSON, several fields may be added to enhance readability that will not be parsed when running, such as the name, details and GitHub URL for each executable.

 **Required keys in the top level of the config include**: